 Some experts in IVF clinics are understandably aware of issues related to “outgassing” of molecular contaminants from materials used to construct such facilities.
 Increasingly they are setting the bar for control of molecular pollutants at higher levels.
 In a natural progression, some customers are now seeking assurances that filters are equally as clean, in terms of molecular out-gassing, as other items in the clinic.
 This is a similar trend to the microelectronics industry where such demands have been routine for several years.
 In such situations, Camfil can offer GigaPleat filters which are assembled using only materials which have been tested to assure low outgassing characteristics.
 Furthermore, if so required, each completed GigaPleat filters as an entire device can also be tested for outgassing prior to the filter leaving the factory.
 CamCarb, CityCarb, and CitySorb have unique attributes, from high capacity to combined removal of particles & molecules, and can meet every need for filtering fresh/make-up air and recirculation air at IVF clinics.

 Support services for IVF clinics

 As specialists, Camfil can offer a comprehensive range of support services to clinics to achieve the maximum benefit of molecular filtration.
-These services include passive sampling devices to determine gas concentrations in ventilation systems and enclosed spaces, Gigacheck techniques to analyse samples of used molecular filtration media, monitor residual life and plan filter replacements.
+These services include passive sampling devices to determine gas concentrations in ventilation systems and enclosed spaces, Gigacheck, and Gigamonitor techniques to analyze samples of used molecular filtration media, monitor residual life and plan filter replacements.

 Camfil has a unique molecular filtration test facility to test full-scale products and mimic actual application conditions.
 Proprietary software is also used to determine molecular filtration lifetime and assist customers in selecting the most appropriate and efficient solution for their application.
 We test to the standard ISO 10121-1:2014: test method for assessing the performance of gas-phase air cleaning media and devices for general ventilation.